agreen4/UP473_S22/content/assignments/index.md

 **Other Data Sources:** You may wish to integrate other data sources into your analysis.
 Please speak with me (proactively) about the use of other sources or about ideas.
 I can help you to identify other data sources or variables which I have not prepared and downloaded which may be useful for your analysis.

+### Assignment Submission

+Please submit your assignment components electronically via your Box Assignment Dropbox.

 ## Local Housing Market Analysis Memo

-In seeking to intervene in local, regional, and national housing environments, housing policy analysts face the challenge of describing past and present housing dynamics while also looking towards the future.
-While you were able to gain insight into nationwide housing needs and trends in your first assignment, you will now turn towards developing an in-depth understanding of a regional housing market.
+In seeking to intervene in local and regional housing environments, housing policy analysts face the challenge of describing past and present housing dynamics while also looking towards the future.
+This assignment asks you to practice these skills by developing an in-depth understanding of a regional housing market of your choice.

 At a most basic level, housing policy analysts have to